-The Company announced on May 15, 2017 that it has entered into a definitive agreement with Pieridae Energy Limited ("Pieridae"), a private Canadian corporation, providing for an amalgamation by way of plan of arrangement (the "Arrangement") pursuant to which Pétrolia and Pieridae will amalgamate to form a new entity to be named Pieridae Energy Limited (the amalgamated entity).
+The Company announced on May 15, 2017 that it has entered into an initial agreement with Pieridae Energy Limited ("Pieridae"), a private Canadian corporation, providing for an amalgamation by way of plan of arrangement (the "Arrangement") pursuant to which Pétrolia and Pieridae will amalgamate to form a new entity to be named Pieridae Energy Limited (the Amalgamated Entity).
 The completion of the Arrangement will result in a reverse takeover of the Company as defined in the policies of the TSX Venture Exchange.
-Completion of the Arrangement is, in particular, subject to the closing of a \$50,000,000 private placement, approval of the Exchange, final court approval and Pétrolia and Pieridae shareholder approval.
+Completion of the Arrangement is subject to, among other things, the closing of a private placement, approval of the Exchange, final court approval and approval of Pétrolia and Pieridae shareholders.

-This agreement will enable the amalgamated entity to strategically position itself in the North American equity markets as a developing fully integrated energy company, from upstream production to the sale of liquefied natural gas (LNG).
+This agreement will enable the Amalgamated Entity to strategically position itself in the North American equity markets as a developing fully integrated energy company, from upstream production to the sale of liquefied natural gas (LNG).
 Pieridae's Goldboro LNG facility project, combined with the resource potential held by Pétrolia, constitutes an opportunity for investors to participate in the growth and development of Canada's only integrated LNG facility holding key permits and approvals for its current stage of development.
 It is expected that the combined expertise and diversification of the two companies will provide the new entity with the potential of an effective and sustainable long-term growth plan.

-The Arrangement will also allow Pétrolia shareholders an opportunity to participate in the LNG industry through the development of an integrated energy company and provide the means for an accelerated exploration of Pétrolia's properties while offering a long-term market for any natural gas production.
+The Arrangement will also allow Pétrolia shareholders an opportunity to participate in the LNG industry through the development of an integrated energy company and provide the means for an accelerated exploration of Pétrolia's properties while offering a long-term market for any gas production.
 Pétrolia's shareholders will receive an immediate premium and considerable potential upside when correlated against similar corporate situations in the North America equity markets this past year.

 The amalgamated entity will maintain offices in Calgary, Québec City and Halifax.
-The Boards of Directors of each of Pieridae and Pétrolia have unanimously approved the Arrangement and determined it to be in the best interests of their respective shareholders.
+The Boards of Directors of each of Pieridae and Pétrolia have unanimously approved the Arrangement and determined that it is in the best interests of their respective shareholders.